Elizabeth Anne Hull

 Born in Upper Darby, Pennsylvania, on January 10, 1937, Betty was educated at Illinois State University (1954–55); City Colleges of Chicago (A.A., 1965); Northwestern University and Loyola University (M.A., 1970, Ph.D., 1975).

-Fred and Betty have been married since 1984.
+Fred and Betty were married in 1984.
 From her previous marriage, Betty has two daughters, Catherine Pizarro and Barbara Wintczak, and two grandchildren, Christine and Eric Wintczak.